 ICDC offers the data set that is based on AVHRR data because this is the longest time series available (since 1981).

-In addition ICDC has computed the monthly mean SST for 1982-2016 and offers these data.
+In addition ICDC (by M. Meyer) has computed the monthly mean SST for 1982-2018 and offers these data.

 More information is given at

 in the Technical Note by Reynolds, and further down under data quality.

 Last data update at ICDC: January 25, 2019.

 On top of this ICDC (by M. Meyer) has computed anomalies of the monthly mean SST relative to two reference periods: 1982-2001 and 1992-2011 and also offers these anomalies for 1982-2017.
 We note that the daily data already contain anomalies.
 These are computed relative to a longer period (1971-2000) but over this period the reference data set is based on a less consistent data source with less consistent spatial resolution.